Here’s Why You Need an Elevator Pitch — and How to Create One

 Who are elevator pitches for?

 Elevator pitches are for deciders; that is, any person who’ll decide whether to greenlight, invest in, promote, or purchase your book.
 Your elevator pitch isn’t something you come up with on the fly; you want it to be polished and ready to hand out almost like a verbal business card.
+You can also contact the Alabama SEO agencies to know more about other tactics available in this field.

 Why only 30 seconds?
 I have a lot to say about my book!